markp175/configure-nvim/README.md

 ### Recommended

-* An existing configuration should be backed up before beginning.
+* An existing configuration should be backed up before starting.
-  * Delete all associated files.
-This includes init.lua and the Neovim files in `~/.local` delete with `rm -rf ~/.local/share/nvim/`
+* Delete all associated files with `rm -rf ~/.local/share/nvim/` and `rm -rf ~/.config/nvim/`
 * Retaining the existing configuration in parallel, as follows
   * Use [NVIM_APPNAME](https://neovim.io/doc/user/starting.html#%24NVIM_APPNAME)`=nvim-NAME`
     to maintain multiple configurations.
 For example, install the kickstart